The official blog of the Lung Institute.

 - Decreased sinus pressure

 While more time and research is needed to understand the definitive health benefits of ocean air, a trip to the beach could do more good than originally thought.
-People with a chronic lung disease can head to Tampa, Florida in order to breathe in the salty ocean air and to visit the cutting-edge clinic, the Lung Institute, which offers a revolutionary stem cell treatment that helps patients breathe easier.
-If you are interested in learning more about stem cell therapy, contact the Lung Institute online, or call (800) 729-3065.
+People with a chronic lung disease can head to Tampa, Florida in order to breathe in the salty ocean air and to visit the cutting-edge clinic, the Lung Institute, which offers a revolutionary cellular therapy that helps patients breathe easier.
+If you are interested in learning more about cellular therapy, contact the Lung Institute online, or call (800) 729-3065.